jmartinelena/WoWAntiAFK/README.md

     <li>Some addon interferes with typing in your chat after you've logged in.</li>
 </ul>

-Any incidents (in-game/account penalties, wipes, clicking wrong stuff, etc.) are **your** responsability.
+Any incidents (in-game/account penalties, wipes, clicking wrong stuff, etc.) are **your** responsibility.
 Check up on the program every now and then.

 ## To do
 <ul>